What Do you need !?

 Eligibility

-Scholarly edited volumes or anthology works published in any country in the previous calendar year (2024 copyright) are eligible.
-All titles must be nominated by the publisher directly.
-For the purposes of this prize, scholarly works will be understood broadly to encompass those works informed by an understanding of the scholarship in a given field or fields.
+Scholarly edited volumes or anthology works published in any country in the previous year (copyright date) are eligible.
+For the purposes of this prize, scholarly works will be understood broadly to. encompass those works informed by an understanding of the scholarship in a given field or fields.

 TBD